JonasMht/jonas_website/content/post/endorsement-frank-hetroy-wheeler/index.md

 ---

 ## Introduction
-I would like to thank Franck Hétroy-Wheeler for his support and guidance during my Bachelor studies.
+I would like to thank Professor Franck Hétroy-Wheeler for his support and guidance during my Bachelor studies.
-He was always available to answer my questions and provide me with valuable feedback.
+I have known him since I started my studies in Computer Science at the University of Strasbourg back in 2019, where he coordinates the Cursus Master Ingénierie (CMI) program, where I was enrolled.
 He wrote a letter of recommendation for me, which I am happy to share with you.
 ## Endorsement
 {{< figure src="Franck Hétroy-Wheeler Redacted.jpg" title="Franck Hétroy-Wheeler endorsement letter" >}}